 As a valued provider, we welcome your referrals of patients who can benefit from additional education and care management support.
 Our care managers will work collaboratively with you to obtain your input in the development of care plans.
-Members identified for participation in any of the programs are assessed and risk-stratified based on the severity of their disease.
-They are provided with continuous education on self-management concepts, which include primary prevention, coaching related to healthy behaviors and compliance/monitoring, as well as care management for high-risk members.
-Program evaluation, outcome measurement and process improvement are built into all the programs.
+Members identified for participation in any of the programs are assessed and risk stratified based on the severity of their condition.
+They are provided with continuous education on self management concepts, which include primary prevention, coaching related to healthy behaviors and compliance/monitoring, as well as care management for high-risk members.
 Providers are given telephonic and/or written updates regarding patient status and progress.